bhawesh490/Big_Data_Engineering/PandasAssignment.md

 **Case 1**

-lets suppose we have to filter out only Bangalore city we will use this
+<ins>lets suppose we have to filter out only Bangalore city we will use this</ins?>

 `df.iloc[df['Col1']=='Bangalore',:]`

 **Case 2**

-lets assume we have to get a dataframe with Col1 as Bangalore and Col2 with Number 5
+<ins>lets assume we have to get a dataframe with Col1 as Bangalore and Col2 with Number 5</ins>

 df.iloc[((df['Col1']=='Bangalore')&(df['Col2']==5)),:]